-Winter Nelis pears are available in the fall through the winter months.
+Winter Nelis pears are available in the fall through winter.

-Winter Nelis pears are a good source of vitamin C, fiber and iron.
-Pears are naturally low in calories and in sugar.
+Winter Nelis pears are a good source of vitamin C, fiber, and iron.

-Though the Winter Nelis pear bears two French nicknames: Nelis d’Hiver and Bonnes de Malines (which translates to “the good of Malines”), it wasn’t grown in France until the late 1820s, after it was introduced to both England and the United States.
+Though the Winter Nelis pear bears two French nicknames including the Nelis d’Hiver and Bonnes de Malines, which translates to “the good of Malines,” it wasn’t grown in France until the late 1820s, after it was introduced to both England and the United States.
 Some experts believe that the pear was known by the name Bonnes de Malines well before it was named for the man who first made it known to the horticultural world.

 Winter Nelis pears are native to Belgium, in an area just north of Brussels.
 The late season pears were introduced by well-known amateur horticulturalist Jean Charles Nelis.
 Experts believe the pear was likely discovered in the last years of Napoleon’s reign leading up to the early days of the 19th century.
-The Winter Nelis pear was originally grown in the town of Mechelen (Malines in French) from seed.
+The Winter Nelis pear was originally grown in the town of Mechelen, or Malines in French, from seed.
 It was introduced in 1818, first in England and then in 1823 to the United States.
-Winter Nelis pears are commonly grown in the United Kingdom, the United States, Australia and Europe.
-The winter variety is not commercially produced in the United States, and is more likely found in home orchards or through small growers at local farmer’s markets.
+Winter Nelis pears are commonly grown in the United Kingdom, Australia, Europe, and the United States, but it is not commercially produced in the United States and is more likely found in home orchards or through small growers at local farmer’s markets.

 Recipes that include Winter Nellis Pears.
 One is easiest, three is harder.